Cable protection system: Fatigue of CPS/cable within

 Subsea cable protection systems can encounter wear due to movement, and general changes in composition due to being submerged for a prolonged period of time, such as corrosion or changes in polymer based compounds.
 Consideration should be given to the induced effects on the CPS resulting from the dynamic elements in the environment.
 Simple changes such as changes in temperature, current or salinity can result in changes in the ability of the CPS to offer protection for the life of the cable.
 It is advisable to carefully assess the potential effects of movement of the CPS, relating to the dynamic abilities of the cable.
 The CPS may withstand the worst conditions seen over a 100yr period, but would the cable inside the CPS survive these movements.
 In some instances, such as shore ends for fibre optic cables where rocky outcrops are present, dynamic influences can be reduced by securing the articulated pipe to the seabed rock, thus reducing the degree of movement remaining.

 Some manufacturers have performed independent empirical testing, utilising the DMZC facility at the university of Exeter in the UK, to provide a simulated 25yr life cycle of the dynamic forces applicable to their product in order to provide customers with improved confidence in the survivability of the system.

 Another cause for failure of subsea power cables is caused by overheating, which can occur where a cable is contained within a CPS without adequate ability to dissipate the heat produced by the cable.
 These lead to early fatigue of the cable insulation, necessitating the replacement of the cable.

 Subsea cable incidents account for around 77% of the total global cost of wind farm losses.
 Since 2007 this percentage, which has varied between 70% and 80%, is statistically reported year after year.

 Seabed stability

 Seabed stability is an important factor associated with cable protection systems.
-Should the cable protection system be too buoyant, it is less likely to remain in contact with the seabed, thus the CPS is more likely to require additional remedial stability measures, such as installation of concrete mattresses, rockbags, or rockdumping.
+Should the cable protection system be too buoyant, it is less likely to remain in contact with the seabed, thus the CPS is more likely to require additional remedial stability measures, such as installation of concrete mattresses, rock bags, or rockdumping.